SyneRBI/SIRF-SuperBuild/INSTALL.md

          mkdir ~/MyLaptop
          sudo mount -t vboxsf -o rw,uid=1000,gid=1000 MyLaptop ~/MyLaptop

  You will have to type the last command whenever you reboot your VM, or you could make this permanent by pasting the above command to /etc/rc.local before "exit 0" (non-trivial because of admin permissions).
+The '1000's in the above refer to the user and group ids of the user.
+These are not always 1000 - to check, at the command line, type the command `id`.

 ## Using VM as a Gadgetron server